aybabtme/dpprof/README.md

 ## TODO

-- [ ]: singleflight, can't have two pprof requests at the same time
+- [ ]: singleflight, can't have two cpu pprof requests at the same time
-- [ ]: add stacktrace aggregation
 - [ ]: make the threadcreate and block profiles work